 Develop an app that’s ready to help users both create and play back exciting media experiences.
-This is now easier to do in Windows 8.1, with new properties for capturing media in different environments, a simple way to add playback controls to apps that use XAML, and native support for Encrypted Media Extensions (EME) for HTML5 playback.
+This is now easier to do in Windows 8.1, with new properties for capturing media in different environments, a simple way to add playback controls to apps that use XAMLExtensible Application Markup Language (XAML), and native support for Media Source Extensions (MSE) for HTML5 playback.

 - Video processing feature